ivanchromjak/jekyll-theme-eon/theme-docs.md

 ```yml
 lang: en
 ```
-Theme strings can be translated in `_data/base/translation.yml`, copy the current English translation and paste it bellow the Eglish translation, then replace `en` with you language code that you set in `_config.yml` and translate the strings.
+Theme strings can be translated in `_data/base/translation.yml`, copy the current English translation and paste it below the Eglish translation, then replace `en` with your language code that you set in `_config.yml` and translate the strings.

 ```yml
 en: